joshwcomeau/CRM/Notes.md

 Expansion ideas:

-> Create a date_created and date_modified state in the contact instance.
-Update it when edited.
+> When adding contacts, ask for multiple fields.
+Automatically add a date_created and date_modified fields

+> When displaying contacts, skip blank fields.

+> When updating contacts, add a sub-menu for WHICH field to update.
+Automatically update date_modified field